 We hear of detoxing everywhere – from friends who are doing a cleanse, flipping through a magazine or on most lifestyle blogs online.
-There are so many different reasons people do it as well, like finding the best detox to lose weight fast, resetting after indulging excessively or simply to feel better.
+There are so many different reasons people do it as well, like finding the best detox to lose weight fast, resetting after indulging excessively or simply to feel better and boost your immune system.

 Some travel overseas to exotic retreats to do a detox that include yoga, meditation, meals plans in order to help them set a new routine avoiding alcohol, curbing sugar cravings all while getting plenty of rest.
 Others may buy detox kits and do it at home – this could include supplements, juices, shakes, the works.
 With so many ways to detox, ranging from juice cleanses, eating only raw foods to even colon cleanses, it's important to understand why detox is a friend, not a fad.